Wayan123/GenerativeAI/langchain/README.md

 ### Chains

 Sequence of Calls

+Many a time, to solve tasks, a single API call to an LLM is not enough.
+This module allows other tools to be integrated.
+For example, you may need to get data from a specific URL, summarize the returned text, and answer questions using the generated summary.
+This module allows multiple tools to be concatenated in order to solve complex tasks.

 Chains go beyond one LLM call and sequences of calls.
 For example you can chain together a prompt template and a LLM call.